Breakfast is important so do it like a king. Take the time to chop some fruit for these easy ideas for a healthy breakfast.

 Wholemeal toast or bagel

-You can have eggs however you like so long as they are Red lion standard.
+You can now have lightly cooked eggs so long as they are Red Lion standard.
 Try scrambled egg with grilled tomatoes and wholemeal bagel.

 You can try any fresh or tinned-in-juice fruit and plain yoghurt with wholemeal toast on the side.

 A note on eggs: In 2016 the ACMSF found that the presence of salmonella in UK hen shell eggs has been reduced greatly – therefore it is recommending that the UK guidance is changed so that lightly cooked hen eggs are now safe to eat provided that they are produced under the Lion code quality assurance scheme.

 A survey of 2,100 women in the UK has shown that 4 out of 5 aren't sure how many calories to eat when pregnant.